Charles bids farewell to President Macron during touching goodbye

 The last words spoken between the King and his guest was their re-branding of the famous entente cordiale to the “entente amicale” spoken by Charles with Mr Macron replying “thank you, so much”.

-They had been joined by Queen Camilla and Mrs Macron who exchanged goodbye kisses with the men and the foursome posed for a picture before they parted company.
+They had been joined by Queen Camilla and Brigitte Macron who exchanged goodbye kisses with the men and the foursome posed for a picture before they parted company.

+The King and Mr Macron had earlier enjoyed a walk around the castle’s gardens, with Charles showing his guest areas of work on nature restoration and biodiversity.

+State visits usually feature an exchange of gifts and Charles presented the president with an oak sapling for the garden of the French residence in London during the tour, a present in response to an oak from Mr Macron gifted during the King’s 2023 state visit to France for the British residence in Paris.